wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 All of the tags are from the 36H11 family, which means that:

-1) Each tag carries 36 bits of information each (in a 6x6 grid)
+1) Each tag carries 36 bits of information
 2) It would take at least 11 bit "flips" before one tag could be mistaken for another.

 All tags will be printed such that their outer black border is 200mm on a side.